How to Birding in Can Gio mangroves and mudflat

 Continuing along the main road, you’ll stumble upon another avian treasure – the salt pans.
 Here, especially during high tide, the scene transforms into a bustling marketplace of avian life.
 The shimmering waters of the salt pans mirror the skies above, creating a surreal vista.
 It’s a realm where wading birds like Stilts, Plovers, and Sandpipers gather in abundance, probing the salty waters for sustenance.

-Frame chim 5 WANEE asia
+Frame chim 5 WANEE Go-WILD

 How to Birding in Can Gio mangroves and mudflat 12